pybind/pybind11/docs/reference.rst

     Assuming the Python object is a function or implements the ``__call__`` protocol, ``call()`` invokes the underlying function, passing an arbitrary set of parameters.
-The result is returned as a :class:`object` and may need to be converted back into a Python object using :func:`template <typename T> handle::cast`.
+The result is returned as a :class:`object` and may need to be converted back into a Python object using :func:`handle::cast`.

     When some of the arguments cannot be converted to Python objects, the function will throw a :class:`cast_error` exception.
 When the Python